oldscienceguy/PebbleSDR/README.md

 * IP Port

 If your computer is losing samples (you'll hear choppy audio), try a lower RTL sample rate and/or a lower Pebble sample rate.

+To test TCP, run rtl_tcp which defaults to 127.0.0.1:1234.
+Make sure IP and Port in Pebble are set to same.

+###SDRPlay

+SDRPlay BandWidth and IF mode are restricted by sample rate.
+Every time you change the sample rate, these selections are checked and reset if necessary.
+Like all devices, you must re-start the device for the new sample rate to take effect.

+AGC

+Total Gain Reduction

 ###Ghpsdr3 Servers